What Travel Taught Me About Body Hair, Pleasure, And Hookup Culture

 My 7th grade self was embarrassed by the existence of the question.
 “Ew, no.” I hoped that he couldn’t see the flush red sweep across my face as obviously as I could feel it.
 Sadly, shame continued to be part of my experience until I was able to find agency over my own sexuality – thanks to travel.

 The thing is, though, that we don’t automatically learn how to identify, awaken, or mold agency over our bodies and sexuality over night.
 It’s different for everyone, and many people experience and hold trauma around this topic.
-Up until my last cross-country trip, I hadn’t met all my traumas that I hold around sexuality—especially being female.
-As I think back on these issues— body hair, masturbation, and “hooking up”— I’ve really only heard men talk about them.
-Usually white men.
+Up until my last cross-country trip, I dug into many of the traumas that I hold around sexuality—especially being female.
+As I think back on these issues — body hair, self pleasure, and “hooking up” — I’ve really only heard men talk about them.

 What I was programmed to think was: